liner-exe/discord-commands-bot/.github/pull_request_template.md

-## Изменения:
+## Changes:
-- Добавлено что-то..
+- Added something..
-- Изменено что-то..
+- Changed something..
-- Удалено что-то..
+- Removed something..
-- Исправлена ошибка с чем-то..
+- Bug fixed..

-### Опишите изменения по форме выше (Добавление, удаление чего-то тоже изменение)
+### Describe changes by form above (Adding, deletion of something is also change)
-### Также упомяните об исправленных ошибках, если они исправлены
+### Also mention bug fixes if it fixed

-### Текст с тройными решётками можно стереть
+### Remove text with 3 sharps